 It's time to leave the city behind and enjoy the countryside.
-This morning you are collected from the hotel and driven north to the Yanahurco hill.
+This morning you are collected from the hotel and driven north to Yanahurco Hill.
 This is the starting point for today's trek which leads down to Mojanda's largest crater lake, and continues by the lake shore to where you driver and vehicle are waiting.
 The total trekking time is around 4 to 5 hours.
-Your hotel for tonight is Casa Mojanda, in the highlands near the market town of Otavalo.
+Your hotel for tonight is Las Palmeras Inn, tucked away in the Quichinche valley near the market town of Otavalo.
 You have dinner at the hotel, a chance to talk to other guests, as you enjoy a choice of Ecuadorian or continental fare largely made from produce grown in the organic garden.
 Breakfast, lunch, dinner

 You are driven to Otavalo this morning.
-You start with a visit to the food market at Otavalo for a glimpse into the lives of the locals, then to Plaza de Ponchos with its large craft market where items such as bankets, ponchos, scarves, hats and tapestries are sold, where you have time to wander round and soak up the armosphere.
+You start with a visit to the food market for a glimpse into the lives of the locals, then to Plaza de Ponchos with its large craft market where items such as bankets, ponchos, scarves, hats and tapestries are sold, where you have time to wander round and soak up the armosphere.
 From here you drive to the to start of the Peguche waterfall trail, then alight for the walk to Peguche village and on to the waterfall, an impressive sight with a drop of 18 metres.
 The hike leads on to the small town of Agato, where you meet a family who make their living through weaving, using the same type of backstrap loom that has been used for centuries.
-From here the trail continues into a more rural region where you can observe famers working the land and growing traditional crops like quinoa.
+From here the trail continues into a more rural region where you can observe farmers working the land and growing traditional crops like quinoa.
 The views from here are magnificent, and on a clear day you can even see Cotacachi Volcano.
-You are met here for the 10 minute drive to Sacha Ji where you stay tonight.
+You are met here for the short drive to Medina del Lago where you stay tonight.
 Breakfast, lunch, dinner

 On your final morning at El Monte you can go on an early nature walk before breakfast.
 Later you set off on your travels, heading to a place known as 'hummingbird paradise', a cloudforest refuge with a dedicated hummingbird garden where you can stroll among the plants and flowers that attract over 40 species of these delicate creatures.
 From here you are driven to la Mitad del Mundo, 'the middle of the world', where the northern and southern hemispheres meet.
 You have lunch then tour the Intinan Museum which has information and displays about the many different tribal peoples of Ecuador, celebrating the country's diverse cultural heritage.
 From here you are driven to your next lodge, near the breath-taking sight of Cotopaxi Volcano.
 Breakfast, lunch, dinner